 Yes.
-Our 2007/2008 Smithsonian Folkways Catalogue is available upon request.
+Our Smithsonian Folkways catalogue is available upon request.
 A catalogue of our archival holdings is available as a PDF file.
 Visit here.

 Where do I send checks?
 To whom should they be made out?

 Please make out all checks to Smithsonian Folkways.
-Specify your shipping address, quantity of order, catalog number of items and format (cassette/CD).
+Specify your shipping address, quantity of order, catalog number of items and format (CD/LP).
 All checks should be sent to: